Protecting A Worker’s Rights After A Head Injury

 - Permanent partial disability benefits

-The amount and type of workers' compensation benefits received depends largely on the severity of the head injury and the ability to work.
+The amount and type of workers’ compensation benefits received depend largely on the severity of the head injury and the ability to work.

 - Frontal lobe injuries: A frontal lobe injury reduces the victim’s ability to control his or her emotions.
 The victim may become easily upset and cry often.